 He indicated that the exhaust pipes were leaky, but what I saw was condensation and it was only a few drops.

-At the end, he indicated that if I did not immediately set up a sales appointment to replaced the furnace he would have to red tag furnace.
+At the end, he indicated that if I did not immediately set up a sales appointment to replaced the furnace he would have to red tag the furnace.

 This was a bit surprising considering that Enbridge replaced the gas meter and fully checked that the furnace was working properly just a few weeks earlier.
-Even though the equipment was old that technician indicated that it was still in working order and did not need replacing.
+Even though the equipment was old that Enbridge technician indicated that it was still in working order and did not need replacing.

 Then the sales guy…

 He provided no option for just buying the equipment.
 He only provided two options that dealt with the length of the support.
 I rarely buy extended warranties because they are usually to the benefit of the seller.
 Any appreciation in the price of the house will more than cover the replacement cost.
-He never suggested I get second opinions, it was just pure high pressure sales.
+He never suggested I get a second opinion, it was just pure high pressure sales.
 If the deal was good, then getting a competitive offer should have been recommended.
 There was a lot of pressure to sign before the end of the week.
-I also given no idea what, if any rebates to expect.
-Both options supposedly came with a service plan.
+I also was given no idea what, if any rebates to expect.
+All options supposedly came with a service plan.

 40 gallon tank